amplication/docs/docs/getting-started/building-new-versions.md

 In the [previous guide](/entities-roles-permissions/) you learned how to create entities, add roles, and set permissions for your service.

-In this guide we'll take it further by adding another entity, making changes to an existing entity, and learning how to compare changes before building and commiting.
+In this guide we'll take it further by adding another entity, making changes to an existing entity, and learning how to compare changes before building and committing.

 Let's get started.